UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before signing a fixed-rate energy contract, review the early termination fee policy to understand if penalties are a flat fee or charged monthly.

-Nothing ruins the excitement of finding a cheaper energy provider quite like getting surprised by a penalty for leaving your old one.
-Understanding early termination fees electricity companies charge is a vital part of the shopping process.
-An early termination fee (ETF) kicks in if you cancel your fixed-rate contract before the agreed-upon expiration date.
-Providers typically structure these penalties in two ways.
-You might face a flat fee, regardless of how much time remains on your contract.
-Alternatively, some companies charge a set amount for every month left on your agreement.
-Always check the ETF policy before you sign, especially if you anticipate moving or want the freedom to chase better rates later.
+Providers generally structure these penalties in two standard ways.
+You might face a flat fee, which typically ranges from $150 to $250, regardless of how much time remains on your contract.
+Alternatively, some suppliers charge a recurring penalty β€” typically $15 to $20 for every month left on your agreement.
+Always verify the ETF structure within your Electricity Facts Label, especially if you anticipate moving soon or want the flexibility to chase better market rates down the road.

 A couple compares green and standard energy plans on a tablet, showing benefits like carbon reduction.